jackcary/jackcary.com/content/about.md

 With over 20 years real-world <a href="/experience/">experience</a> designing and developing business software, I have the <a href="/skills/">skills</a> and expertise to meet the needs of your project.

 I have successfully implemented automation solutions across a wide range of industries, including healthcare, transportation, hospitality, event management, and digital marketing.
-I am eager apply my knowledge to your business and enable you to focus on what's really important: providing high-quality products and services to your customers.
+I am eager to apply my knowledge to your business and enable you to focus on what's really important: providing high-quality products and services to your customers.

 When I'm not busy freeing fellow humans from their manual, repetitive, and error-prone workflows, you can find me hiking <a href="https://en.wikipedia.org/wiki/Mount_Mansfield">Mount Mansfield</a> and <a href="https://en.wikipedia.org/wiki/Camel%27s_Hump">Camel's Hump</a>, enjoying international travel, running long distances with my wife Chelsea, and playing the ancient strategy game of <a href="https://en.wikipedia.org/wiki/Go_(game)">Go</a>.